A Better Life (film)

-A Better Life is a 2011 American drama film directed by Chris Weitz and written by Eric Eason.
-It is based on Roger L. Simon's story and follows an undocumented immigrant gardener and his son finding their rent-to-own truck.
-For his performance, Demián Bichir was nominated for the Academy Award for Best Actor.
+A Better Life is a 2011 American drama film directed by Chris Weitz and written by Eric Eason, based on a story by Roger L. Simon.
+It stars Demián Bichir as an undocumented immigrant gardener in Los Angeles who, along with his teenage son, attempts to find his stolen truck.

+The film received a limited release in the United States on June 24, 2011, by Summit Entertainment.
+For his performance, Bichir was nominated for the Academy Award for Best Actor.

 Plot

-Carlos Galindo is a gardener of Los Angeles working with his partner, Blasco.
+Carlos Galindo is a gardener in Los Angeles working with his partner, Blasco.
 His son, Luis, studies at high school.
-Luis spends time with his girlfriend, who is affiliated with gang members.
+Luis spends time with his girlfriend, Ruthie, who is affiliated with gang members.
 They pressure him to join them.
 On one occasion, Luis is suspended for assaulting a student.

 Carlos' sister, Anita, lends $12,000 from the family's emergency fund for Carlos to buy Blasco's truck.
-It is later stolen by Santiago, whom Carlos hired.
-The next day, Carlos and Luis head to the South Central apartment complex, which is used as lodgings for undocumented immigrant workers.
-One man tells the two that Santiago works at the nightclub.
+It is later stolen by Santiago, a worker whom Carlos had hired for his gardening business.
+The next day, Carlos and Luis head to a South Central apartment complex, which is used as lodgings for undocumented immigrant workers.
+One man tells the two that Santiago works at a nightclub.
 Carlos and Luis head to the restaurant, which would open during the night.
 At the rodeo, Carlos mentions to Luis about his mother abandoning them.

 Luis mentions that he dislikes Mexican music and culture.
 After finding Santiago at the nightclub, Carlos and Luis interrogate him in the parking lot.
-They learn that he has sold the truck to the garage and sent the money to his family in El Salvador.
+They learn that he has sold the truck to a black market garage and sent the money to his family in El Salvador.
 When Santiago pleads not guilty, Carlos defends him and Luis angrily leaves them.
-The next day, Carlos convinces Luis to go with him to the place where the truck is sold.
+The next day, Carlos convinces Luis to go with him to the black market garage where the truck is.

-After retrieving the truck, they are stopped by the police.
-Carlos is arrested and incarcerated as an undocumented American immigrant.
+They retrieve the truck but are stopped by the police.
+Carlos is arrested and incarcerated in the United States as an undocumented immigrant.
 Luis visits the detention center and reconciles with his father.
-After promising Luis that he will return, Carlos boards the deportation bus.
-Luis spends time with the family, while Carlos and other migrants travel through the desert.
+After promising Luis that he will return, Carlos boards the deportation bus and is sent back to Mexico.
+Although Luis' friends are joining gangs, he rejects that life and goes to live with his aunt's family.
+Four months later, Carlos attempts to return illegally to the United States to be with Luis, using a coyote to guide him and other migrants through the desert, knowing that, as a returning deportee, he will face criminal charges if he is caught.